 Throughout high school and especially in the fall of your senior year, you should also check with your high school, public library, local businesses, and community organizations for scholarships.
-You may also search the U of M's One Stop Student Services Grant and Scholarship Resources site.
+One Stop Student Services offers a webpage scholarship resources for you to explore.

-If you are found to have financial need, we will offer you financial aid to meet that need.
-The aid offered may be any combination of grants, loans, scholarships, or work-study.
-We encourage you to use the University's Net Cost Calculator for Future Freshmen to get a sense for the need-based aid for which you might be eligible.
-(Future transfer students should visit this Cost of Attendance Calculator.)
+We encourage you to use the University's Net Price Calculator to get a sense for the need-based aid for which you might be eligible.

 How can I use my financial aid?